 “Three examples from our code of conduct are honesty, respect, and trust.
 Those are ways of ‘being’, regardless of what you are doing in class.
 Your way of ‘being’ is how you choose to behave.”

-Stay tuned for Part Six in this series, Empowered by Choice.
+Here is the link to Part Six in this series, Empowered by Choice.

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].